 Tackling Loneliness & Isolation

 I have pledged to help tackle the important issue of Loneliness & Isolation.
-With initiatives such as my Senior Tea Dances, my Loneliness Conference and my Loneliness & Isolation Directory, I am determined to make a difference.
+With initiatives such as my Senior Tea Dances, my Loneliness Conference, my Loneliness & Isolation Directory and my Pensioners and Carers Advice Fair, I am determined to make a difference.

 October 2019 - Launch of my Loneliness & Isolation Directory